-6.516.52 These new developments will be phased according to deliverability and identified need.
-Development at thein North East Chelmsford Garden Community, East Chelmsford Garden Community (Hammonds Farm) and Land adjacent to JA12 Junction 18 will accommodate a substantial amount of the housing and employment growth planned for Chelmsford within the Local Plan period and beyond in a sustainable way.
+- 6.52 These new developments will be phased according to deliverability and identified need.
+Development at the North East Chelmsford Garden Community, East Chelmsford Garden Community (Hammonds Farm) and Land adjacent to A12 Junction 18 will accommodate a substantial amount of the housing and employment growth planned for Chelmsford within the Local Plan period and beyond in a sustainable way.
 It is anticipated that smaller allocated sites will provide the majority of supply in the first five years alongside existing commitments.
-The delivery and phasing of development sites is set out in the Development Trajectories at Appendix C. The new Local Plan allocations will deliver the majority of new development from 20292 onwards with a five-year land supply maintained from 2018/19-2022/23 before that through existing commitments.

-6.526.53 Housing delivered on windfall sites will also make an important contribution to the Spatial Strategy.
+The delivery and phasing of development sites is set out in the Development Trajectories at Appendix C. The new Local Plan allocations will deliver the majority of new development from 2029 onwards with a five-year land supply maintained before that through existing commitments. - 6.53 Housing delivered on windfall sites will also make an important contribution to the Spatial Strategy.
 These are sites expected to come forward throughout the Local Plan period and as such are taken into account in determining the residual housing requirement.
 The Council will strongly resist development on unallocated greenfield sites where they would conflict with other relevant Local Plan policies.